 In the UK, the RCPod monitors and maintains the standards for education in the podiatry profession and its support workforce, setting the overall requirements for accreditation.
 The RCPod use the accreditation process to assess whether specific educational programmes, delivered at a specific site or sites, provide the required criteria as defined by the Standards for the Foot Health Workforce for eventual qualification in one of the foot health support worker categories.

-The RCPod undertake face-to-face (in some circumstances this may be virtual) visits every five years, but reserve the right to initiate a visit earlier than the five-year cycle under the following circumstances:
+The RCPod undertake face-to-face visits every five years, but reserves the right to initiate a visit earlier than the five-year cycle under the following circumstances:

-- 1. The Academic and Clinical Governance committee feel there is a major concern
+- 1. The Academic Quality Assurance Committee feel there is a major concern

 - 2. The programme undergoes a major change

 - 3. The programme moves to another provider

-- 4. The provider moves to a new site
+- 4. The provider moves to a new site.

-The RCPod will undertake a paper review within the five-year period if this is deemed a more appropriate course of action.
+The RCPod will undertake a paper review or hold a virtual meeting with the programme team within the five-year period if this is deemed a more appropriate course of action.